LorenzoCoronati/local-docker/README.md

 ## Customize ld -script variables

-Local-docker configuration is defined in `./ld.config` -file, which is created during `./ld init` process.
+Local-docker configuration is defined in `./ld.config`  file, which is created during `./ld init` process.
 The file should be committed to project repository and be shared among all developers.

-Local overrides can be set via `.env` -file, for example to have different local development domain or IP address.
+Local overrides can be set via `.env`  file, for example to have different local development domain or IP address.
 This file should not be committed to project repository but be considered private.